Wanderer above the Sea of Fog: Mountain climbing

 Robert Macfarlane argues the painting had significant influence on how mountain climbing has been viewed in the Western world since the Romantic era, calling it the "archetypical image of the mountain-climbing visionary".
 He admires its power in representing the concept that standing on mountain tops is something to be admired, an idea which barely existed in earlier centuries.

 Reception

 While Friedrich was respected in German and Russian circles, Wanderer above the Sea of Fog and Friedrich's work in general were not immediately regarded as masterpieces.
 His fame waned as he grew older; he wrote that the art judges of his day did not appreciate winter landscapes and mist enough.
-Friedrich's reputation improved in the early 20th century, and in particular during the 1970s.
+Friedrich's reputation improved in the mid-20th century.
+Art historians including Kenneth Clark and Marcel Brion praised Friedrich's work and placed him highly in the tradition of painters of nature such as Thomas Cole.
 Wanderer became particularly popular: used as an inspiration for a variety of works since, and not merely known among art scholars.
 Wanderer has appeared on the cover of numerous books, T-shirts, CDs, coffee mugs, and so on, becoming a staple of "popular art" as well as high culture.
-Werner Hofmann hypothesizes that the subject looking upon a canvass of open possibility, ready to make a choice and find what awaits him, appeals to modern viewers.
+The painting grew even more ubiquitous with the rise of social media.
+Werner Hofmann hypothesizes that the subject looking upon a canvas of open possibility, ready to make a choice and find what awaits him, appeals to modern viewers.